 But there was one instance when the reverse was true.
 I made the “wise” decision to attend the lecture of world-famous inventor-thinker-futurist R. Buckminster Fuller.
 Bad decision.
 Yes, he was a genius, but also a terrible lecturer.
 Finally, I thought of a better use for my time.
 I walked out of the lecture and joined dozens of other early-departing scholars in going out for a couple of beers.

 Dennis E. Quillen is a retired economic geographer and university professor.
 In addition to blackjack, he loves long-term investing.
-His previous blogs include Food for Thought, Cutting the Bonds and Bouncing Back.
+His previous articles include Food for Thought, Cutting the Bonds and Bouncing Back.